LucianoPAlmeida/variable-injector/README.md

    }
 ```

-With the envirionments static declarations matching the pattern
+With the environments static declarations matching the pattern

 ```sh
 variable-injector --file ${SRCROOT}/Envirionment/CI.swift